danish-dotcom/pics/README.md

 # Pics App

-See pictures of anything, from cars to cities in the Pics App Created as part of [Udemy React-Redux course](https://www.udemy.com/course/react-redux)
+See pictures of anything, from cars to cities in the Pics App

+Created by following the [Udemy React-Redux course](https://www.udemy.com/course/react-redux)

 ## Test on Your Own